 When Helicobacter pylori is isolated, identification will be confirmed, and susceptibility testing performed.
 The routine susceptibility panel includes amoxicillin, clarithromycin, levofloxacin, metronidazole, rifampin, and tetracycline.

-In the event that an isolate of Helicobacter pylori does not grow for susceptibility testing, reflex testing for H pylori with clarithromycin resistance prediction may be added.
+If an isolate of H pylori does not grow for susceptibility testing, additional testing for H pylori with clarithromycin resistance prediction may be performed.

-In suspected H pylori-associated disease, the H pylori with clarithromycin resistance prediction polymerase chain reaction (PCR) test or urea breath test is recommended for patients less than 60 years old without alarming signs and symptoms (see Helicobacter pylori Diagnostic Algorithm).
+In suspected H pylori-associated disease, the H pylori with clarithromycin resistance prediction polymerase chain reaction (PCR) test or urea breath test is recommended for patients younger than 60 years old without alarming signs and symptoms (see Helicobacter pylori Diagnostic Algorithm).
 If clarithromycin resistance is predicted by the PCR test, endoscopy with biopsy should be considered for H pylori culture with antimicrobial susceptibility testing.
-For those greater than or equal to 60 years old or who have alarming signs and symptoms, endoscopy with biopsy is recommended, with consideration for H pylori culture with antimicrobial susceptibility testing on the gastric biopsy.
+For those 60 years old or older who have alarming signs and symptoms, endoscopy with biopsy is recommended, with consideration for H pylori culture with antimicrobial susceptibility testing on the gastric biopsy.
 If patients fail to respond to treatment, endoscopy with biopsy should be considered for H pylori culture with antimicrobial susceptibility testing.

 The Clinical and Laboratory Standards Institute (CLSI) recommends agar dilution for H pylori antimicrobial susceptibility testing.
 Amoxicillin, clarithromycin, levofloxacin, metronidazole, rifampin, and tetracycline are routinely tested.
 CLSI has defined interpretive categories for clarithromycin.
 The antimicrobials for which the European Committee on Antimicrobial Susceptibility Testing defines interpretive categories include amoxicillin, clarithromycin, levofloxacin, metronidazole, rifampin, and tetracycline.